vuejs/vitepress/docs/en/guide/custom-theme.md

 </template>
 ```

 The [`useData()`](../reference/runtime-api#usedata) helper provides us with all the runtime data we need to conditionally render different layouts.
 One of the other data we can access is the current page's frontmatter.
-We can leverage this to allow the end user to control the layout in each page.
+We can leverage this to allow the end user to control the layout of each page.
 For example, the user can indicate the page should use a special home page layout with:

 ```md
 ---